kubernetes/community/keps/sig-apps/0003-kubernetes-application-api.md

                 storage: 250Gi
  ```

-Form an infrastructure management perspective, the manifest above encapsulates everything that is necessary to create
+From an infrastructure management perspective, the manifest above encapsulates everything that is necessary to create
 the workloads and services that compose our WordPress CMS application.
 However, the fact that these workloads comprise
 an application is lost in translation during creation.
 Once these manifests are applied, there is no default way
 for users to reconstruct the fact that the whole is more than the sum of its parts.